artagnon/dotfiles/README.md

 I use the Droid Sans Mono font.
 Should be available for your distribution easily enough.

-## Mutt

-The keybindings are very simlar to that on the GMail web interface, so it should take no time to get used to.

 ## XMonad

 You need the latest versions of xmonad, xmonad-contrib, yeganesh, and